Redefining the path to rehabilitation

 Designed to work together.

 Ottobock’s full upper extremities solutions provide support for the shoulder, elbow, wrist, hand, and fingers to promote rehabilitation post-stroke.
 Wearing the Omo Neurexa Plus and the Manu Neurexa Plus together better repositions the shoulder to work against spasticity, and adding the Palmar Splint provides additional support for the hand and fingers.
-The WalkOn AFOs improve stability, allowing a more symmetrical gait in conjunction with the upper extremity orthoses.
+The WalkOn AFOs improve stability, allowing a more symmetrical gait and the L300 Go FES (Functional Electrical Stimulation) system lifts the foot when patients experience drop foot.
 Together, Ottobock’s combined solutions increase functionality for patients, resulting in better care and improved patient outcomes.

 To book an appointment at one of our friendly clinics, please click here.